|

 Therefore the first human settlements were established at the foot of the mountains and on the surrounding heights.

 In the year 15 BC, Drusus, adoptive son of Emperor Augustus, subdued the whole territory of the Adige and Isarco valleys and constructed in the Bolzano area a bridge (Pons Drusi) and a road post.
 The precise location of this post - probably small and not very significant - is controversial.
-After the fall of the Roman Empire our region was invaded several times by the Goths, the Franks, the Lombards and the Bavarians.

 In the 11th century, Emperor Conrad II granted the Bishop of Trento Ulderico II the land in feud.
 The Bishop expropriated a vineyard belonging to the monastery of Tegernsee and promoted the foundation of the first urban nucleus, corresponding to today's Portici, a favourite street for commercial activity (street junction for the communication between north and south).